 Supplemental Nutrition Assistance Program for Women, Infants, and Children (WIC)

 At Hunger Solutions New York, we devote all of our energy to ensuring every New Yorker has enough to eat, every single day.
 Please join our mission and make a generous year-end contribution today.
-Your donation will help us expand our reach and increase our efforts in all these impactful and vital federal nutrition programs.
-More children will eat school breakfast and healthy meals after school and during the summer, and more people in need – including disabled individuals, veterans, working families and older adults will have access to food through these programs.
+Your donation will help us expand our efforts in all these impactful and vital federal nutrition programs, and help us serve more New Yorkers.

 Donate by credit card below, or address your check (payable to Hunger Solutions New York) to: